Countries

 Can I see photos or videos of my puppy while waiting?

 Absolutely.
-NewDoggy provides weekly photo and video updates, allowing you to follow your puppy’s growth and personality as they get ready to join you.
+NewDoggy provides photo and video updates so you can follow your puppy’s growth, personality, and preparation before travel.

 How much does NewDoggy charge for delivery to Switzerland?